rerun-io/rerun/examples/rust/robby_fischer/README.md

 ### Blueprint
 There isn't a Rust API for blueprints so instead we have to create and log the blueprint from python.
-This was done using by creating a file called "blueprint.py"
+This was done by creating a script called "blueprint.py"
 ```py
 #!/usr/bin/env python3